Elinor Frances Vallentin: History

+d’Anglebermes family coat of arms.

-The Bertrand family has its origins in France, however following the revocation of the Edict of Nantes, emigrated to Geneva, Switzerland, becoming burghers in 1704, and began acquiring estates in Dominica in the late 18th Century.
-Vallentin's male line family name was originally d'Anglebermes (later spelt; D'Angleberne and Dangleben) but when her great-grandfather, a French officer from Martinique surnamed D'Angleberne married her great-grandmother he assumed her family name, Bertrand, by royal license.
-Therefore becoming heir to her family's estates in Dominica, later inherited by their grandson (Elinor's father), but were subsequently sold under the encumbered estates act as they had been heavily damaged by a hurricane.
+The Bertrand family has its origins in France, however following the revocation of the Edict of Nantes, emigrated to Geneva, Switzerland, becoming burghers in 1704 and began acquiring estates in Dominica in the late 18th century.
+Vallentin's patrilineal family name was originally d'Anglebermes (later spelt D’Angleberne & Dangleben) but when her great-grandfather, a French officer from Martinique, married her great-grandmother he assumed her family name (Bertrand) by royal license.
+Therefore becoming the heir to her family's estates in Dominica, later inherited by their grandson (Elinor's father), but were subsequently sold under the encumbered estates act as they had been heavily damaged by a hurricane.

 Relations

 Vallentin's father William Wickham Bertrand was the cousin of William Wickham who was the son of Henry Lewis Wickham and grandson of Eleanor (née Bertrand) and William Wickham.
 Eleanor's aunt Henriette Bertrand married Isaac Louis de Thellusson, son of Isaac de Thellusson.

 Vallentin's sister Nora Bertrand married Admiral Bertram Chambers.